cmdcolin/technical_oddities/README.md

     (echo "<script>var s='Generate a call stack error'";for i in {1..100000}; do echo "+' $i'"; done; echo "</script>")>err.html

-edit 2023: may not crash chrome anymore, even if increases to 1,000,000
+edit 2023: may not crash chrome anymore, even if increases to 1,000,000, but may have similar type of situation with many ternary https://twitter.com/cmdcolin/status/1640104370800066561

 ## Javascript - Maximum size of a HTML5 canvas element